 Counseling, Psychotherapy and Support

 At Seaport Academy, we support students in every facet of their lives.
-We understand that they are a whole person—with dreams as well as fears, ambitions along with frustrations, strengths and weaknesses.
-Because our students often have severe learning differences, they haven't had the opportunities that classmates in their district schools have had.
-Our students know what it's like to feel left out, and to feel angry or despairing.
+We understand that they are a whole person – with dreams, ambition and strengths as well as frustrations, fears and limitations.
+Because our students often have severe learning differences, they have not always had the same opportunities that classmates in their district schools have had.
+Our students know what it’s like to feel left out, angry or discouraged.

 An Integrated Approach

-We're interested in what our students are learning—and in how they are developing as people, how they are feeling about learning and how they are growing into adulthood.
+We’re interested in what our students are learning, how they are developing as people, how they are feeling about learning and how they are growing into adulthood.
 We work to make sure each of our students can reach their full potential.
 To that end, we offer multiple ways to support the growth and development of our students’ social-emotional learning.

 At Seaport Academy, we work in partnership with the department of psychiatry at Massachusetts General Hospital using their highly acclaimed Think: Kids approach to behavior management.
 Think: Kids’ collaborative problem-solving approach is proven to reduce challenging behavior, teach our students the skills they lack, and help them build relationships with the adults in their lives.

-Every Seaport Academy student receives one-on-one learning support to help him overcome or manage his learning challenges and succeed academically.
-To learn more about our leaning services, click here.
+Every Seaport Academy student receives one-on-one learning support to help them overcome or manage their learning challenges and succeed academically.
+Learning supports include: